Heracles

 Hercules Furens Mosaic

-The Twelve Labours
+The Twelve Labors

-(1) The Nemean Lion.
+(1) The Nemean Lion

 Heracles and the Nemean Lion.
 Side B from a black-figure Attic amphora, c.
 540 BC.
 Louvre. (c) Greek Mythology Interpretation

-(2) The Lernaean Hydra.
+(2) The Lernaean Hydra

-(3) The Ceryneian Hind.
+(3) The Ceryneian Hind

 Herakles hind BM B231.jpg

-Heracles breaking off the golden antler of the Ceryneian Hind, while Athena (left) and Artemis look on.
+Heracles breaking off the golden antler of the Ceryneian Hind, while Athena and Artemis look on.
 Black-figure amphora, c.
 540–30 BC.

-(4) The Erymanthian Boar.
+(4) The Erymanthian Boar

 Herakles Eurystheus boar Louvre F202.jpg